 About the Webinar

-COVID-19 has put the COP26 climate summit hosted by the United Kingdom on hold until 2021.
-But while governments focus their immediate response on responding to urgent health, economic and social crises, the climate emergency continues to progress.
-Countries must lay the groundwork for a brighter future by aligning recovery measures with ambitious national climate commitments, adaptation plans, and goals to reach net-zero emissions over the coming decades.
+In response to COVID-19, the COP26 climate summit is on hold until 2021.
+But while governments focus on responding to urgent health, economic and social crises, the climate emergency continues.
+Countries must lay the groundwork for a brighter future by aligning recovery measures with ambitious national climate commitments, adaptation plans and goals to reach net-zero emissions over the coming decades.